ICF│PROreha - Predicting the rehabilitation outcome after trauma based on the ICF

 Aim of the project is to identify determinants (aspects of functioning as well as contextual factors) predicting return to work, time off work and quality of life in persons with severe musculoskeletal injuries after inpatient rehabilitation.
 Besides, an outcome prognosis and guidelines including recommendations showing how to cope with the identified determinants in rehabilitation management to considerably shorten time off work and ensure return to work will be established.

 The project consists of six work packages.
 By applying various methods (expert surveys, systematic literature reviews and consensus conferences) aspects of functioning and contextual factors have been determined, along with outcome measures to predict return to work, time off work and quality of life.
-From autumn 2018 onwards, data of 1.200 patients will be collected in eleven inpatient rehabilitation centers using the outcome measures determined beforehand.
+Since autumn 2018, data of almost 800 patients is being collected in ten inpatient rehabilitation centers using the outcome measures determined beforehand.
 Clinically gathered data will be complemented by data (e.g. time off work) from insurance providers.
 Based on these data predictive modelling will be applied to predict return to work, time off work and quality of life.
 These models allow for establishing an outcome prognosis at admission to inpatient rehabilitation that is built on functioning status and contextual factors.

 - BG Hospital Bergmannstrost Halle

 - BG Hospital Duisburg